ddoodev/guide/docs/index.md

 ## About library
 ### I am already using eris/djs, why should I start using ddoo?
-Discordoo is made {--because developer is tired of djs--} to make bot development more comfortable, save servers' resources, provide safe ways for developers of big bots to work with gateway/rest and be easy to scale, as well as to craete deep integration between developer and library.
+Discordoo is made {--because creator is tired of djs--} to make bot development more comfortable, save servers' resources, provide safe ways for developers of big bots to work with gateway/rest and be easy to scale, as well as to craete deep integration between developer and library.

 #### Eris saves resources of my server and D.js is really comfortable to work with.